puzzle/amm-techlab/content/en/docs/additional/build-types/s2i/s2i.md

 export PROJECT_NAME=$(oc project -q)
 ```

+>**Note:** If you already have a project called "example-spring-boot-helloworld" under your Gitea user, you don't need to re-create it.
+Proceed with adding the  `.s2i/bin/assemble` file.

 Next we clone the sample repository into our private git repo.
 Navigate to your Gitea instance
 [https://gitea.techlab.openshift.ch/userXY](https://gitea.techlab.openshift.ch/userXY) and click on create in the top right menu and select "New Migration".
 Use following parameters to clone the sample repository as a private repository: